 My latest digital wellbeing book ‘My Brain Has Too Many Tabs Open‘ has launched in Asia, with the Thai edition out now and the Vietnamese edition following soon in 2022.
+(There is also a Greek language edition out now).

 Digital wellbeing is a global issue